Feedback Package

 Input Schema (Zod):

-filePath: string, // Path where content will be saved if accepted
+filePath: z.string().describe("The path where the file content should be saved if accepted."),

 Input Parameters:

-- filePath (string): Required - Destination file path where content will be saved if user accepts
+- filePath (string): Required - Path where content should be saved if accepted

-- content (string): Required - File content to display and review
+- content (string): Required - The actual text content to be reviewed

 - contentType (string, optional): MIME type for content rendering.
 Defaults to

 text/plain.
-Supports:text/plain: Plain text with HTML escapingtext/markdown/text/x-markdown: Markdown rendered to HTML using marked.jstext/html: Raw HTML content rendered in iframeapplication/json: JSON formatted with syntax highlighting
+Options:text/plain: Plain text with HTML escapingtext/markdown,text/x-markdown: Markdown rendered to HTML using marked.jstext/html: Raw HTML content rendered in iframe (saved to separate file)application/json: JSON formatted with syntax highlighting

 Browser Response Format: